NEMSLinux/nems-docs/docs/check_commands/check_pve.rst

 We also cache the Proxmox version API JSON response to your NEMS Server for 6 hours, ensuring your server always knows the latest version, but without overtaxing the API.

+Caches are stored in `/tmp/pve_*.cache` which means if a miscreant obtained physical access to your NEMS Server they have up to 2 hours before your
+PVE API ticket expires.
+It is therefore imperative that you never use your `root` user or any user who has more than PVEAudit permissions to monitor a PVE server.